flutter/website/src/docs/development/tools/pubspec.md

 and a `fonts` key with a list specifying the asset and other descriptors for the font.

-For details about using fonts from a package dependency or using one of the over 1000 open-sourced Google fonts, see the [Use a custom font][] recipe in the
+For examples of using fonts
+see the [Use a custom font][] and
-[Flutter cookbook][].
+[Export fonts from a package][] recipes in the [Flutter cookbook][].

+[Export fonts from a package]: /docs/cookbook/design/package-fonts
 [Flutter cookbook]: /docs/cookbook
-[Use a custom font]: /docs/cookbook/design/fonts#from-packages
+[Use a custom font]: /docs/cookbook/design/fonts

 ## More information